aisara-hub/aisaratuners/docs/user guide.md

 ### Class aisaratuners.aisara_keras_tuner.Hp()

-Instantiate a hyperparameter class that acts as a container for the user’s defined hyperparameters.
+Initiate a hyperparameter class that acts as a container for the user’s defined hyperparameters.